Davis Chiramel

 Rev. Fr.
 Davis Chiramel (born 30 May 1960) is an Indian Catholic priest, humanitarian, and global advocate for organ donation.
 Popularly known as the “Kidney Priest".
 He is the founder of the Kidney Federation of India, Accident Care and Transport Service (ACTS), and several other social welfare initiatives.
 His life’s work has been dedicated to promoting organ donation, eradicating hunger, and uplifting marginalized communities.
 He currently serves under the Syro-Malabar Catholic Archdiocese of Thrissur.

-Early Life and Education
+Early life and education

-Davis Chiramel was born in Aranattukara, Thrissur, Kerala, to Chiramel Chakkunni and Kochannam.
+Davis Chiramel was born in Aranattukara, Thrissur, Kerala, to Kochannam and Chakkunni of the Chiramel house.
 He was the fourth among six children and spent his early years surrounded by nature, developing empathy for both people and animals.
 He studied at Tharakan’s High School, pursued priestly formation at St. Mary’s Minor Seminary, Thope (Thrissur), and later at the Pontifical Seminary, Aluva.
 He was ordained a priest on 30 December 1988 by Archbishop Mar Joseph Kundukulam at St. Thomas Church, Aranattukara.

 Priesthood and Humanitarian Work

 Fr.
 Chiramel’s priesthood is characterized by deep compassion and practical social engagement.
-His philosophy—“Practice before preaching”—guided him to personally act before inspiring others.
+His philosophy “Practice before preaching” guided him to personally act before inspiring others.
 His empathy for the suffering led to the establishment of several transformative humanitarian projects across India and abroad.